wp-plugins/bxslider-wp/README.txt

 == Upgrade Notice ==

+= 1.5.2 - 2015-01-06 =
+* Merge with changes from pro.
+* Change codebase to use dependency injection container, autoloader and improved template view class.

 = 1.4.1 - 2014-09-02 =
 * Fix.
 Regression bug where function bxslider() does not work anymore.